deepthought42/ideaBin/README.txt

 Contribute:

 	There's no shortage of things that need to be done on this project.
 If you are interested in contributing there are a number of things you can do.
-There is currently no log of bugs, but if you find one I'd love to know about it.
+There is currently very limited bug reporting, but if you find one I'd love to know about it.
 You can also find features or whatnot that need to be fixed in the issues section of github.
 Any and all help, criticism or even donations are very much appreciated.

-Donate:

-	If you'd like to help keep my fridge full of beer and/or see my work on this progress you can send bitcoins to 1DZ1om2PgLMmJp8CqRwnacuGNpdGhGHhBu